Hadassatech/Ecommerce/README.md

 - User and Admin roles
 - JWT Authentication
 - Password Hashing with Bcrypt
-- CRUD Operations for Products, Categories, and Orders
+- CRUD Operations for Products and Categories.
 - Login/Signup/Logout/Status
 - Swagger API Documentation
 - Role-Based Access Control
-- Admin: Can create, edit, delete products and categories, and manage orders.
+- Admin: Can create, edit, delete products and categories.
-- User: Can browse products, add to cart, and place orders.
+- User: Can browse products, add to cart.
 - Authenticated APIs for secured access
 - REST APIs for interaction with the application
 - Database: MySQL with TypeORM